LasseKrarup/TheHideout/content/pages/studio/index.md

       All recording sessions are run by fully qualified engineer
     price: 450 DKK (VAT incl. so no VAT will be added to the total cost.)
   - title: Mixing
-    price: 2500 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 3.000 DKK (VAT incl. so no VAT will be added to the total cost.)
-    content: Mixing pr song 2.500 DKK
+    content: Mixing pr song 3.000 DKK.
   - title: Mastering
     content: >-
-      Mastering pr song 450 kr.
+      Mastering pr song 500 kr.

       2 revisions included in the price

       Before mastering please be prepared to answer the following questions :